OneIdentity/ansible-authentication-services/docs/CLIENT_CONFIG.md

 The Ansible `lineinfile` module is used for formatting these files.
 See [Ansible lineinfile module docs](https://docs.ansible.com/ansible/latest/modules/lineinfile_module.html#lineinfile-module) for details on this module.

-Please see top of the [Configuration Files section](###ConfigurationFiles) above for the other variables that control creation, backup, permissions, etc. of these files but not their content.
+Please see top of the [Configuration Files section](###ConfigurationFiles) above for the other variables that control creation, backup and permissions of these files but not their content.
 The variables that control their content are shown below.

 * `client_config_users_allow`, `client_config_users_deny`, `client_config_groups_allow` and `client_config_groups_deny` are a list of items to set or clear in `users.allow`, `users.deny`, `groups.allow` and `groups.deny`